-Students will refine the AVID strategies through the Graduate Programme and English course to meet their individual needs and learning styles.
+Students will refine the AVID strategies to meet their individual needs and learning styles.
 Students will expand their writing portfolio to include: analysing prompts, supporting arguments and claims, character analysis and detailed reflections.
 Students will also analyse various documents, in order to participate in collaborative discussions and develop leadership skills in those settings.
 Students will continue to refine and adjust their learning plans and goals, increasing awareness of their actions and behaviours.
-Students will increase their school and community involvement by completing a community project and work experience.
-Enabling them to refine their time management and organization skills and study skills accordingly.
+Students will increase their school and community involvement by completing a community project and work experience, enabling them to refine their time management and organisation skills and study skills accordingly.